jerkzilla/playoffs-team/README.md

 Start a PostgreSQL server in the PostgreSQL app

-Download the app at 'https://www.postgresql.org/download/' if you don't have it Create the database rake db:create
+Download the app at 'https://www.postgresql.org/download/' if you don't have it

+Create the database:
+rake db:create

-Migrate the tables
+Migrate the tables:

 rake db:migrate

-Seed the database with brand new, up-to-date NBA stats and data rake db:seed
+Seed the database with brand new, up-to-date NBA stats and data:

+rake db:seed

-Start your rails server
+Start your rails server:

 rails s

 Open index.html in your browser